RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Snowball Fight/Snowball Fight.md

 		broadcast [throw v] and wait
 	```

-+ Add this script to your snowball, to move until it reaches the edge of the stage:
++ Add this script to your snowball, so it moves until it reaches the edge of the stage:

 	```blocks
 		when I receive [throw v]